 In general, you should always prepare for a job interview by having a list of possible questions that you know you'll probably get, along with strategies for how to answer these questions effectively.
 You will then be able to answer clearly, concisely, and with more importantly with confidence, because you won't be caught off guard.

-What are the company goals for this position?
+- What are the company goals for this position?
 You should have determined this during your research phase into the company and into the position.
 Always go into a local unit if possible and talk to others who work for the company.
 This will arm you with more insight into their operations and goals and you can then incorporate it into your answer.

-Now that you know you have the skills needed for the job, you can determine how your skills and experience fit this position and support those goals.
+- Now that you know you have the skills needed for the job, you can determine how your skills and experience fit this position and support those goals.

-Don't be afraid to market your abilities and shared values.
-What are the company's operational goals and how do they target them.
+- Don't be afraid to market your abilities and shared values.
+What are the company's operational goals and how do they target them?
 Take a look at their mission statement and corporate practices.
 Then intertwine your answers in line with your own values and goals.